Samsung Galaxy M30s

-The Samsung Galaxy M30s is an Android phablet manufactured by Samsung Electronics as part of its first-generation Galaxy M series lineup, as a successor to the Samsung Galaxy M30.
+The Samsung Galaxy M30s is an Android phone manufactured by Samsung Electronics as part of its first-generation Galaxy M series lineup, as a successor to the Samsung Galaxy M30.
 The phone is shipped with Android 9 (Pie), Samsung's proprietary One UI skin, 64 or 128 GB of internal storage, and a 6000 mAh Li-Po battery.
 The M30s was released on 18 September 2019.
 It features a rear triple camera array composing of a 48 MP wide angle camera, 8 MP ultra wide angle camera, and a 5 MP depth sensor.

 Specifications

 Hardware

-The Samsung Galaxy M30s comes with a 6.4” FHD+ (1080×2340) Super AMOLED Infinity-U Display with a U-shaped notch for the selfie camera, similar to Samsung Galaxy M30.
+The Samsung Galaxy M30s comes with a 6.4" FHD+ (1080×2340) Super AMOLED Infinity-U Display with a U-shaped notch for the selfie camera, similar to Samsung Galaxy M30.
 This results in a screen-to-body ratio of 91%.
 The display has a contrast ratio of 78960:1 and a max brightness of 420 nits.
 The phone has 4 GB and 6 GB RAM versions, with 64 GB or 128 GB of internal storage, respectively.
 The storage for both versions is expandable up to 1 TB via microSD card.
 The phone has a 6000 mAh Li-Po battery supporting wired 15W fast charging.
 The battery is the largest ever for a Samsung smartphone, and the largest for a smartphone released in India.
 A fingerprint scanner is mounted in the back.
 The phone has Exynos 9611 system on chip comprising an octa-core 10 nm CPU with 4×2.3 GHz Cortex-A73 & 4×1.7 GHz Cortex-A53 clusters and Mali-G72 MP3 GPU.

 Camera

 The rear camera array is mounted on a rectangular bump.
-There is a 48 MP wide angle camera with f/2.0 aperture, pixel size of 0.8 µm and phase-detection autofocus.
+There is a 48 MP wide angle camera with f/2.0 aperture, pixel size of 0.8 μm and phase-detection autofocus.
 There is an 8 MP ultra-wide angle lens with f/2.2 aperture, focal length of 12mm and 123° field of view.
 Finally, there is a 5 MP depth sensor with f/2.2 aperture.
 The area in the rectangular bump not filled by the cameras and flash contains the characters "48 mega pixels".
 There is a night mode that increases the brightness at low light levels, while reducing noise, and a live focus mode that creates a Bokeh effect through the depth sensor.
 The camera supports 4K video recording at 30 fps, super-steady video, hyperlapse, slow motion video and HDR.
 Additionally, it features Samsung's scene optimizer technology which recognizes 20 different scenes using AI and automatically adjusts the camera settings.
 It has a 16 MP selfie camera located in the display notch.